-To graduate from a high school in the Summerfield School District, students must successfully complete the following requirements:
+To graduate from high school in the Summerfield School District, students must successfully complete the following requirements:

-A student receives 1⁄2 credit for each semester hour course that is successfully passed.
-It is possible for students to earn 25 credits (including Directed Study) during their four years of 9th, 10th, 11th and 12th grade enrollment.
-The minimum requirement for graduation is 23 credits.
+A student receives $\frac{1}{2}$ credit for each semester hour course that is successfully passed.
+It is possible for students to earn 7.25+ credits per year during each of their four years of 9th, 10th, 11th and 12th grade enrollment.